lz100/PD_public/daily_log/README.md

 ***

+2018-10-09-23:00 Tue

+- Working on the GATK CNV calling
+- Read reports on DREAM Challenge comparison, DELLY, MANTA are good, novoBreak is another always being on the top list.
+***

 2018-10-08-23:00 Mon

 - Genome STRiP 2.0 added to the new function of duplication calling but this program requires minimum 20-30 samples to call common CNVs, not the tumor pair we want, give up on this one.